mortie/dedaemon/README.md

 The `input` section controls an input device.
 Refer to `dedaemon list` or `xinput list` to see a list of devices.
 The `name` property can be `*` to affect all input devices.

+In contrast with `display`, all matching configurations will be applied to an input device.
+If you have one section named `*`, and one named say `Logitech HID compliant keyboard`, both with `type keyboard`, the settings for both `*` and for `Logitech HID compliant keyboard` will be applied to the device.

 ```
 input <name> {